 Yaraslau "Yarik" Kryvoi is a Professor of Law at the University of West London and runs several projects, primarily related to the former Soviet Union countries.
-Born in Belarus, he holds academic degrees from Russia, the United Kingdom, the Netherlands and the United States.
+He holds academic degrees from the United Kingdom, Russia, the Netherlands and the United States.

 economic law, employment law as well as law and policy in former Soviet Union countries.

 - London School of Economics, Visiting Fellow (London, UK)

 - Morgan, Lewis & Bockius, International Consultant (Washington, DC, USA)

 - US Court of Appeals, District of Columbia Circuit, Extern Law Clerk to Judge Stephen F. Williams (Washington, DC, USA)

 - Harvard Law School, Research Assistant to Professor Reinier Kraakman (Cambridge, MA, USA)

 - International Labour Organisation, Legal Intern (Geneva, Switzerland)

 - Baker & McKenzie, Summer Associate (St Petersburg, Russia)

 - Chartered Institute of Arbitrators (CIArb), Examiner & Tutor